Wondering what the vegan options are on the prix fixe dinner at Be Our Guest Restaurant in the Magic Kingdom? Here’s our review.

 The rear of the ballroom has floor to ceiling faux windows looking out over a dark wintery scene.

-To the right of The Grand Ballroom is The Castle Gallery.
+To the right of The Grand Ballroom is The Rose Gallery.

 This dining room is the most well lit of all of the rooms in Beast’s castle.